ivotron/popper-whitepaper-si2-urssi-workshop-2018/paper/paper.md

 than mandating a particular set of tools, the convention only expects components of an experiment to be scripted.

-# Popper Pipelines: A DevOps Approach to Implementing Experimentation Pipelines

 A common generic analysis/experimentation workflow involving a computational component is the one shown below.
 We refer to this as a pipeline in order to abstract from experiments, simulations, analysis